Research projects

 How long does it take for a Spodosol to form under perhumid forested conditions?
 What are the rates of weathering and mineral transformation?
 When does the surface achieve stability in terms of erosion?
 How much soil organic carbon is stored over a centennial timescale?

-These are crucial questions that will be addressed in this novel project.
+These are key questions that will be addressed in this novel project.
 A sequence of Little Ice Age moraines (2 to 270 years old) deposited by the Mendenhall Glacier and Herbert Glacier in Juneau, AK, offers a great opportunity to understand the co-evolution of soils and plant succession.
 The rapid retreat of the Coastal Mountain Glaciers due to climate warming will expose new land surfaces.
 Combined with the fast soil-forming rates in the region, this will likely impact the entire ecosystem of southeast Alaska.
 Therefore, our results will shed light on this dynamic interplay between glacier retreat and soil formation.

 Past research projects

-Eocene paleosols on King George Island, Maritime Antarctica, as a paleoenvironmental proxy.
+Eocene paleosols on King George Island, Maritime Antarctica, as a paleoenvironmental proxy

 On King George Island (KGI), we find fossil soils formed during the Early Eocene (51-45 Ma).
 This period was one of the warmest paleoclimatological periods in the Cenozoic, and KGI is one of the few known places where terrestrial evidence of that warm period can be found.
 In addition to plant fossils, the presence of fossil soils, or paleosols, offers the opportunity to understand the predominant paleoenvironmental conditions.
 I have studied paleosols trapped between lava flows, which preserve the paleosol features due to rapid burial and are ideal for absolute dating (40Ar/39Ar).
 The moderate weathering degree, presence of plant remains, bioturbation channels, soil structure, and horizons, among other features, are records of a wetter and milder paleoenvironment.
 More info can be found in the publications.